Saving Seeds from Heirloom Vegetables

 This year, I’ve come up with a way to use those old seeds without feeling too guilty…and I’ll save some money, too.
 Early Fall is the traditional time to put in cover crops…seeds that will germinate and grow some but die back with a freeze or simply be chopped down and turned into the soil to replenish it in the Spring.
 Cover crops get lots of organic matter into the soil without much trouble.
 But there’s no reason you have to use an official “cover crop.”
 The idea is just young plants that get chopped up and mixed in with the soil.
 This year, I decided to turn some of my seed hoards to cover my garden soil this winter.
 (Let’s not be ridiculous and use all those good seeds.)

 So as I have clear patches of the garden after harvesting, I’m going to remove the big debris, lightly rake the soil and sprinkle out old and gathered seed.
 Many of the old seeds won’t germinate but there’s enough that will make a good protective cover.
-And as long as you PROMISE to turn the cover crop in before perennials establish themselves, you can even include old packets of grass seed.
+And as long as you PROMISE to turn the cover crops in before perennials establish themselves, you can even include old packets of grass seed.

 My hoarded cover crop this year includes: